 Using Email as an RSS Reader

 With the Google Reader end of life announcement earlier this year I have been looking for a new RSS solution.
 After much browsing and consideration I have found the ideal solution; email over IMAP

-My RSS reader solution needed two things, access from any device I had and synchronization of metadata between devices so that I never missed a thing.
+My RSS reader solution needed two things, access from any device I had and synchronization of metadata between devices so that I never miss a thing.
 After looking around at many solutions such as The Old Reader I realized that email did what I wanted better than Google Reader ever did.

 The benefits of email are better management and already-done sync.
 I get better management because I get better control over when I get rid of something.
 Rather than just having “read” and “unread” I manually delete items I have finished with, meaning that I never loose an article before I am done with it.
 “Already-done sync” is because it is inside my mail account all of my devices (and my webmail) synced as soon as I got my first message, no extra syncing to set up.